×

-Business Conversation: 32 Business English Topics to Get Students Thinking
+Business Conversation: 32 Business English Topics

 Teaching business English is more or less the same as teaching standard English—with a few twists and tweaks.
+Usually you’ll start with advanced students who need English for work-related purposes.

-This is where I come in to help you with my magical list of 32 business English conversation topics to start off the class with a bang.
+Here are 32 business English conversation topics to start off the class with a bang, sparking more in-depth conversations and debates.

-After the discussion, you could seamlessly jump into textbook material, creating a harmonious rhythm in your business English class!
+After the discussion, you could seamlessly jump into textbook material, creating a harmonious rhythm in your business English class.

 1. English for Work